 For laying hens, vitamin A deficiency is even more deadly as it leads to organ failure and a sudden drop in hatchability.
 So, papayas would be of great help, especially for the laying hens.

 Papaya contains a good amount of vitamin C that assists in gaining healthy weight and improving the immunity in growing chickens.
+Feed eggplants to chicken for the best vitamin c source.

 Vitamin C is also known for curing the heat stress that occurs when the weather is too hot.
 Other than that, vitamin C is also required to improve egg quality, maintain healthy body weight, and meet psychological requirements.